The Post Production Process

 Phase 2: Sound Post Production

 The sound design team is literally the unseen hero in the post production process.
 They refine the audio and ensure it sounds its best.
-The sound editors work with the audio files that correspond to visuals in the edit. placing dialogue and music on the timeline of video editing software.
+The sound editors work with the audio files that correspond to visuals in the edit placing dialogue and music on the timeline of video editing software.
+Learn more about the process of finding and adding music in our Creatives Offscript podcast episode with Daniel McCarthy, the Founder & CEO of Musicbed.
 Audio design is not just adding dialogue, music, and voiceovers, Price points out that often it’s the subtleties that make the job an artform.

 “Once there is a locked and approved edit, a sound designer will be brought in to add the ‘bells and whistles’ in some of the most simplistic ways.
 Sounds that we think of as ‘normal;’ are all bytes that the designer has to build for scenes.”